arionik/vooya-Plugin-API/README.md

 # vooya Plugin API

 vooya is a raw video sequencer player for Windows, macOS and Linux and has, beginning with version 1.6, an open plugin API.
-The plugin mechanism is based on standard shared libraries loaded at runtime, so plugins can be written in any language suitable for creating shared libraries, notably C/C++ and Objective-C.
+The plugin mechanism is based on standard shared libraries loaded at runtime, so plugins can be written in any language suitable for creating shared libraries, notably C/C++, Rust and Objective-C.

 Below you can see vooya's processing chain and where plugin callbacks can kick in (the items marked yellow).
 These are:
 + **Input**